Rocky Beckett $50.00

 Support student researchers and help to preserve critical history!

-Funds support the work of student researchers to develop and curate content in the Living Archive.
+Your donation will support the work of student researchers to develop and curate content in the Living Archive.
 Students label, scan, create metadata, and map content for the project website.
 They also research and write stories about events and critical turning points in Soviet and post-Soviet history using materials from the archive with other sources they find online.
 Students translate this content to make connections that others view on the project website.

 “My time with the Living Archive has been an integral experience for me during my undergraduate studies.
 The work has taught me so much about how archival research is conducted and the importance of what we are doing on this project.
 Working with various people has given me a much more informed and broader perspective of the various components of academic projects; whether working with Project Managers, Librarians, or Professors.
 Almost every other research position I have taken on during my studies has been unpaid.
-Being paid for this work not only helps me pay for groceries, it also makes me feel that what I am doing is important, and not just for the goal of academic studies like any other class.
+Being paid for this work not only helps me pay for groceries, but it also makes me feel that what I am doing is important, and not just for the goal of academic studies like any other class.
 I recently took a more managerial role with the project, which coupled with being able to use Russian professionally has been a valuable, fulfilling experience.
-Overall, I am ecstatic and grateful for being able to take part in this project, and I hope that my colleagues who are just beginning their studies will be able to enjoy this same privilege in the future.” – Matt LaBounty, IH and Russian 2022
+Overall, I am ecstatic and grateful for being able to take part in this project, and I hope that my colleagues who are just beginning their studies will be able to enjoy this same privilege in the future.” – Matt LaBounty, Russian 2022

 Who We Are